csc-training/summerschool/gpu/docs/01-introduction-new.md

 # Summary

-- The top 500 super computers gain their power from GPUs
+- The top 500 supercomputers gain their power from GPUs
 - HPC programming changes rapidly, 5 years is a long time in HPCland
 - GPUs are optimized for maximum throughput, not low latency
 - Think about your needs when choosing the abstraction level: